music-encoding/music-encoding/README.md

 To build the CMN customization, for example, you can use the `teitorelaxng` command in the TEI Stylesheets.
 Let's assume that your stylesheets are in /opt/TEI, and your MEI source is in /opt/MEI:

-    $> /opt/TEI/bin/teitorelaxng --localsource=/opt/MEI/source/driver.xml /opt/MEI/customizations/mei-CMN.xml
+    $> /opt/TEI/bin/teitorelaxng --localsource=/opt/MEI/source/mei-source.xml /opt/MEI/customizations/mei-CMN.xml mei-cmn.rng

-This will generate a RelaxNG schema for the CMN Customization, which can then be used to validate CMN-encoded MEI files.
+This will generate a RelaxNG schema called `mei-cmn.rng` for the CMN Customization, which can then be used to validate CMN-encoded MEI files.